inotia00/revanced-documentation/docs/rvx-builder (android).md

 **3. If an issue occurs during the patching process:**

-- Ensure that Termux has battery optimization exclusions.
+- Ensure that Termux has battery optimization exclusions
 - Reinstall rvx-builder with the following command:
 ```
 ./rvx-builder.sh reinstall && ./rvx-builder.sh run